Guide for Authors

 Besides keeping the readers up to date in new diagnostic methods, new treatment strategies, popular medical topics in basic sciences and clinical medicine, Acta Medica aims to widen the vision and scope of new generations with the love of science and to be a bridge between the experience of the seniors and the cruiosity of the students of all ages.

 Limitations and Returned Applications

-Acta Medica publishes original, peer-reviewed experimental and clinical studies, case reports and invited reviews in all fields related to gynecology, obstetrics and reproductive medicine.
+Acta Medica publishes original, peer-reviewed experimental and clinical studies, case reports and invited reviews in all fields related to medicine.
 Papers accepted for publication must meet all the criteria of originality, priority, scientificity and actuality.
 All the papers adding new information to the current field and have a chance to make it interesting for the readers will be accepted for review.

 The manuscript will be returned to the author without reviewing if the editors think that the paper is not suitable for the publication.

 Acta Medica publishes four issues per year in March, June, September and December.